Uniform Distribution definition, formula and applications

 In Monte Carlo simulation, a discrete uniform distribution is also helpful.
 This is a modeling technique that employs computer technology to determine the likelihood of various events.
 Monte Carlo simulation is frequently used to estimate future events and identify dangers.

-There are some impotant properties of uniform distribution-
+There are some important properties of uniform distribution-

 Some special characteristics of uniform distribution are given below-